Royal Army Chaplains' Museum

-The Royal Army Chaplains' Museum (formerly the Museum of Army Chaplaincy) tells the story of British Army chaplaincy from earliest times to the present day, with the help of archive material and historical relics from several centuries.
+The Royal Army Chaplains' Museum (formerly the Museum of Army Chaplaincy) at Shrivenham, England, tells the story of British Army chaplaincy from earliest times to the present day, with the help of archive material and historical relics from several centuries.

+Collection

 Its collection is dedicated to the work of Army Chaplains throughout history in peacetime, under fire, and in captivity.
 The museum archives also hold material relating to the department and its history, including information on the four chaplains who have been awarded the Victoria Cross.
 There is a linked charity, The Museum Of The Royal Army Chaplains' Department, which was first registered in 1979.